-How can we motivate ourselves to attain a goal?
-Understanding what motivation is can help us get started.
+How can we motivate ourselves to achieve our personal goals?
+Understanding what motivates you can help you get started!

 Everyone is motivated in different ways and by different things.
 According to researchers, people are motivated to do something because: